bepronetwork/web-network/docs/GANACHE.md

 > <img align="center" src="./assets/ganache-create-workspace.png" width="500"/>
 <br/>

-2. On the server tab, change the port number to `8545`. <br>*this step it's important for run deploy script successful.*
+2. On the server tab, change the port number to `8545`. <br>*this step is important to run the deploy script successfully.*

 > <img align="center" src="./assets/ganache-server.png" width="500"/>
 <br/>